mebusy/notes/dev_notes/OS2.md

 # Lecture 9 : Resource Contention and Deadlock

+## Goals for Today

+ - Language Support for Synchronization
+ - Discussion of Deadlocks
+    - Conditions for its occurrence
+    - Solutions for breaking and avoiding deadlock

 ## Resources

  - Resources – passive entities needed by threads to do their work